BITSS funds and conducts meta-research, and supports the development of new tools and methods for research transparency and reproducibility.

-Limited understanding on the current state of stakeholder norms and practices
+- Limited understanding of the state of stakeholder norms and practices

-While there is an ever growing body of literature on the negative consequences of poor research transparency (publication bias, p-hacking, errors, and fraud), there is limited understanding of researchers’ current norms and practices related to research transparency and underlying understanding of why there is slow and limited adoption of existing research transparency methods and tools.
+An ever-growing body of literature shows evidence for the negative consequences of poor research transparency (publication bias, p-hacking, errors, and fraud).
+However, there is also a limited understanding of current norms and practices related to research transparency, as well as the challenges in the adoption of methods and tools for research transparency.

-Limited supply of and evidence on solutions that improve the transparency and reproducibility of research
+- Limited supply of and evidence for solutions to improve research transparency and reproducibility

-For example, while there is consensus in the research transparency community that publishing a pre-analysis plan is an important first step to mitigating p-hacking or other researcher degrees of freedom, there is a lack of consensus on what a pre-analysis plan should include and what makes a good pre-analysis plan in order to maximize research quality.
-In addition, there are a variety of potential solutions, such as incentives and policies, that can and should be tested in order to assess what works and what doesn’t to change norms and practices.
+While the research transparency community generally agrees that publishing a pre-analysis plan is an important first step to mitigating researcher degrees of freedom like p-hacking, there is limited consensus on what a pre-analysis plan should include in order to maximize research quality.
+Moreover, there are a variety of potential solutions, incentives, and policies that can and should be tested to assess what works and what doesn’t to change norms and practices.